Felix Roussel (1929 - 1955)

 At the beginning of World War Two the Felix Roussel was on a regular run from Marseilles to Shanghai via Suez, noted at Port Said on September 8th 1939, reaching Shanghai on October 6th 1939.
 Ten days were spent here before returing to Marseilles, arriving November 17th 1939.
 The next sailing left Marseilles on December 14th 1939, reaching Kobe, Japan on January 24th 1940, then returning to Marseilles by March 1st 1940.
 This was the last uninterrupted commercial sailing of the Felix Roussel, the war was about to catch up with her on the Far East service.

 The last attempt at a round trip commenced on March 20th 1940 from Marseilles and calling in at Port Said (March 27th), Suez (March 29th), Colombo (April 8th - 12th), Saigon (April 23rd), Hong Kong (April 25th) and reaching Shanghai on April 27th 1940.
-On the return sailing from Shanghai the ship had reached Suez by June 3rd 1940, but was then detained by the British at Port Said (on or about June 13th?).
-Here the ship was requisitioned by the British authorities for use in the Allied war effort.
+On the return sailing from Shanghai the ship had reached Suez by June 3rd 1940, but was then detained by the British at Port Said (on or about June 6/13th?).
+The ship could not be legally detained in Egyptian waters, the intent being to sail the ship to Cypress or some other convenient British port in order to complete the requisition.
+The movement card for the period shows the following dates: Suez Canal September 3rd, Port Sudan September 6th & 7th and indicating a 'special route' to Aden.
+Aden was reached on September 12th and it was here that the ship was formally requisition by the British authorities.
+On September 13th the Felix Roussel sailed for Bombay arriving about October 5th.
 Operating under the Free French flag and managed by the Bibby Line the ship received some armament and was now manned by a mostly French volunteer crew.
 The earliest of these movements for the Felix Roussel involved the transport of troops from Australia & New Zealand to Egypt.
 Later regular movements were from Bombay to Suez and Malaysia to Suez.

-In October 1940 the Felix Roussel was on a northbound troop movement to Port Said (Convoy BN7 Bombay - Suez?).
+In October 1940 the Felix Roussel was on a northbound troop movement to Port Said (Convoy BN7 Bombay - Suez?), being noted at Port Said from October 30th to November 1st, then to Suez, arriving November 11th.
 Conditions reported by the troops in transit paint a portrait of a ship and its crew badly in need of some refurbishment.
 Noted was the lack of ventilation on the troop deck, the troops preferring to sleep on the open decks but at the mercy of the heavy rains.
 Upon reaching Aden another twenty ships and their escort of armed merchantmen joined the convoy including the cruiser HMS Leander.
 Journeying north through the Red Sea Italian planes and later two Italian destroyers made daily attacks on the convoy without success.
 The convoy escorts were very successful in their actions against the Italians, though some damage was sustained to themselves.
 The Felix Roussel made a brief stop at Port Sudan for a few hours to replenish her water supply.
 Here a surprise attack by two Italian planes set bombs exploding either side of the ship, on the wharves and in the sea.
 The journey resumed with the ship steaming up the Suez Canal alone to Port Said.

 Deck conditions are illustrated in this silhouette view, possibly from December 1942, showing the awnings added to the decks to provide some shade from the tropical sun.
 Also visible, to the right, is one of the gun positions manned by a helmeted soldier.